 Those who work in the field and those who have been in treatment often come to realize that addiction treatment is not an exact science.
 There are numerous philosophies and approaches.
 One aspect that can be agreed upon is that addiction and mental health tend to go hand-in-hand.

 SELF-ACCEPTANCE AND SOCIETY ACCEPTANCE

-In our society, we have greater access to alcohol and other substances than therapy, trauma healing, resources such as balanced nutrition and exercise or even peer counseling other than hanging out with friends.
+In our society, we have greater access to alcohol and other substances than therapy or other resources aside from 12 step meetings.

 Generally speaking, when we are not feeling great mentally or physically we will often resort to alcohol and substances as a coping mechanism.
 This is one way to clearly define why so many people turn to drugs and alcohol instead of self-help or community-supported opportunities to get well and feel good.

 The LGBTQ+ community has a 20-30 percent higher risk of addiction.
 Some of the factors that contribute to this is an increased potential of family rejection, school bullying, lack of positive role models and increased risk of sexual harassment and sexual assault.